matteomanzini/group9_assignment_1/README.md

 **4. my_launch**

 **5. navigation_package**
-: the package contains two nodes: lyfecycle_client and navigation_node.
+: contains lyfecycle_client and navigation_node nodes.
 The first one defines the initial pose of robot and notify the navigation_node if robot is ready to move with Ready.msg.
 The second one computes the goal position (in the middle of apriltags) and startups the navigation until final goal is reached.